 Poor posture can lead to fatigue and a feeling of constant tiredness.
 The reasons for this are twofold.
 Firstly, your poor posture can make it harder to get a good night’s sleep.
 You can find it much harder to get comfortable at night as your muscles can’t relax and you find yourself waking up regularly as your body moves.

 Secondly, poor posture means that your body spends the whole day working much harder than it needs to.
 Your poor posture means that your muscles have to work hard to keep you upright.
-This makes them tired and can lead to all over aches and pains.
+This makes them tired and can lead to aches and pains.

 Actually, our bodies are brilliant.
 All of their functions support and maintain each other.
 When something gets thrown out, everything else can suffer.
 So, if you suffer from poor posture, you might want to visit The Back Clinic for help.
 When you are slouched over, it’s hard for your internal organs to sit in their correct positions, which makes it hard for them to work at their best.
 This can lead to digestive issues such as constipation and indigestion, as well as weight gain and bloating.